GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/03_api_reduction.rst

     caldb.add_cal(reduce_darks.output_filenames[0])

 The :class:`~recipe_system.reduction.coreReduce.Reduce` class is our reduction "controller".
-This is were we collect all the information necessary for the reduction.
+This is where we collect all the information necessary for the reduction.
 In this case, the only information necessary is the list of input files which we add to the ``files`` attribute.
 The :meth:`~recipe_system.reduction.coreReduce.Reduce.runr` method is where the